Thiago-Henriqe/Thiago-Henriqe/README.md

 ### Estudante do Senac e aspirante a programador.

-Atualmente à procura de um estágio na área para que possa colocar os ensimentos em prática ao mesmo tempo adquirindo experiência de trabalho.
+Atualmente à procura de um estágio na área para que possa colocar os ensinamentos em prática ao mesmo tempo adquirindo experiência de trabalho.

 Currently looking for a place to work as intern where I can practice what I've learned and also acquire some actual work experience.